enofeb/Touchlockview/README.md

 <a href="https://android-arsenal.com/api?level=15" target="_blank"><img src="https://img.shields.io/badge/API-19%2B-green.svg?style=flat"/></a>
 <a href="http://opensource.org/licenses/MIT" target="_blank"><img src="https://img.shields.io/badge/License-MIT-blue.svg?style=flat"/></a>

 TouchLockView is a screen touch locker when the user does not want to interact the screen wrongly.
 For example, while watching video.
+Lottie animation was used for locked screen in this library.

 # Simple Usage
 1) Add TouchLockView to your xml.